Print this topic

 HealthInfo Waitaha Canterbury

 If you have any questions or concerns, talk to your midwife, Well Child nurse or general practice team.
-If necessary, they can arrange for you to see a peer counsellor (another breastfeeding woman who you can talk to) or a free lactation consultant.
+If necessary, they can arrange for you to see a peer counsellor (another breastfeeding/chestfeeding woman who you can talk to) or a free lactation consultant.

-Or you may choose to pay to see a private lactation consultant.
+You can also choose to pay to see a private lactation consultant.

 Visit the New Zealand La Leche League's website to find out what support and information it can offer you.
 You can also connect with them on Facebook or with the Christchurch La Leche League Breast Start Facebook page.

-BreastFedNZ provides simple, "in the moment" advice to help women breastfeed.
+BreastFedNZ provides simple, "in the moment" advice.

 If your doctor is worried about the health or growth of your tamaiti (child), they may refer them to Christchurch Hospital Child Health Services, where they will normally see them as an outpatient.